Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-2. Growth: The owner may know he is ready for expansion and growth to a new level such as taking on staff or moving to bigger premises but is in overwhelm sorting out his or her priorities.
+The owner may know he is ready for expansion and growth to a new level such as taking on staff, succession or even moving to bigger premises but is in overwhelm sorting out his or her priorities and planning actions.

 This client needs help identifying where to start and what to delegate or outsource?

-The small business coach can guide the client through the process of first acknowledging how far the business has come and then move on to setting new goals and developing plans and providing small business tips.
+The small business coach can guide the client through the process of first acknowledging how far the business has come to build their confidence and then move on to setting new goals, developing plans and even providing small business tips.

 Maybe the business has been going for a few years and has gone "stale" or is no longer inspiring or profitable.

-You may be called in to help trouble-shoot when things are off track.
+You may be called in to help trouble-shoot when the business seems to have gone off-track.

 The owner may want the you to help them in the process of discovering the underlying reasons for the problems and then putting solutions in place.

 This could involve such things as guiding the client through a SWOT Analysis (Strengths, Weaknesses, Opportunities and Threats) or coaching them in How and When to Delegate.